• Listen Up: Stephenie Meyer is a Karen

 The POC!
 Bechdel Test

-I’ll just cut to the chase: apart from the Indigenous characters, there are no people of color.
-Tyler Crowley, who Gregory Tyree Boyce played in the movie, was never described in the book.
-He first appears as the car’s driver, who almost hits Bella (page 57) and has little to no physical description until the hospital scene (page 61).
+I’ll just cut to the chase: apart from the Indigenous characters, there are no People of Color.
+Tyler Crowley, played by Gregory Tyree Boyce in the movie, was never described in the book.
+He first appears as a fellow student and driver who almost hits Bella (page 57), and he has little to no physical description until the hospital scene (page 61).
 However, in the movie, Tyler Crowley is a POC who is threatened by Chief Swan when he attempts to apologize to Bella.
-Given the history of police brutality against POC, the movie directly exemplifies the ugliness of United States society.
+Given the history of police brutality against People of Color in the United States, the movie directly exemplifies the systemic racism POC face.

 The DuVernay Test

-Again, there are no POC in the book except characters from the Quileute tribe.
+There are no POC in the book except characters from the Quileute Nation.
 Twilight fails again.

 The Mako Mori Test

 Separate from the Bechdel test, the Mako Mori test focuses on the quality of women’s characters.
-How do they act with each other?
+How do they interact with each other?
 Do the women characters develop separate from their male counterparts?
-Unfortunately, Twilight does not pass.
-(Yes, I say unfortunately because this is still a popular book and series for young women).
+Twilight does not pass.

 The first criteria (does the book have at least one woman character?)
 Twilight passes.
-Twilight has a multitude of women characters who are flat and one-dimensional.
-For instance, Lauren is known to be jealous of Tyler’s intentions toward Bella.
-In Bella’s mind, the reader grows to dislike her and resent her jealousy.
+Twilight has a multitude of women characters who fall flat and one-dimensional.
+A common example is the character Lauren who embodies the “mean girl” stereotype.
+She is jealous of Tyler’s intentions toward Bella.
+Through Bella’s judgmental and cold description of Lauren, the reader dislikes Lauren as well.

 “How nice.”
 She didn’t sound like she thought it was nice, and her pale, fishy eyes narrowed.
 “Bella,” she called again, watching my face carefully, “I was just saying to Tyler that it was too bad none of the Cullen could come out today.
 Didn’t anyone think to invite them?”
 Her expression of concern was unconvincing.